TryItOnline/cixl/README.md

 ## ![](cixl.png?raw=true) <a href="https://liberapay.com/basic-gongfu/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>
 #### Cixl - a minimal, decently typed scripting language

-This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. Depending on where you're coming from; it might help to think of Cixl as a Lisp with Forth semantics; or a Forth with Lisp convenience; deeply integrated with C. The language is implemented as a straight forward 3-stage (parse/compile/eval) interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.
+This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. Depending on where you're coming from; it might help to think of Cixl as a Lisp in Forth clothes; or a Forth with Lisp convenience; deeply integrated with C. The language is implemented as a straight forward 3-stage (parse/compile/eval) interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.
 The codebase has no external dependencies and is currently hovering around 7 kloc including tests and standard library.

+### Status
+Examples should work in the most recent version and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
+Current work is focused on profiling and filling obvious gaps in functionality.

 ### Getting Started
 To get started, you'll need a reasonably modern C compiler with GNU-extensions and CMake installed.
 Building on macOS unfortunately doesn't work yet, as it's missing support for POSIX memory streams and timers.
 Most Linuxes and BSDs should be fine, I don't know enough about Windows to have a clue.
 A basic REPL is included, it's highly recommended to run it through ```rlwrap``` for a less nerve wrecking experience.